 '''

 proc server id=srv1;

 run;

-'''

-'''
+2 In the client session:

 proc sql;

 connect to remote (server=srv1 dbms=db2 dbmsarg=(ssid=db25));

 select from connection to remote

 (select from db2table);

 disconnect from remote;

 quit;

 '''

 The following example uses a previously created view descriptor.
 The client has its own authority for the connections.
 Note that the preassigned libref PreLib and the client-assigned libref MyLib have no relevant difference, because these are base engine librefs and not DB2 engine librefs.